publiclab/Leaflet.DistortableImage/README.md

 There are [plenty of outstanding issues to resolve](https://github.com/publiclab/Leaflet.DistortableImage/issues).
 Please consider helping out!

-1. This project uses `grunt` to do a lot of things, including concatenate source files from `/src/` to `/DistortableImageOverlay.js`:
+1. This project uses `Webpack` to bundle JavaScript.

 ```Bash
 $ npm install